 In order to mitigate the spread of COVID-19, governments have at times imposed unprecedented restrictions on business operations, travel, and gatherings, resulting in a global economic downturn and other adverse economic and societal impacts.
 The Company has complied with state reopening guidance and has allowed research and development staff to begin working in the laboratory when necessary and using recommended health and safety precautions.
 The COVID-19 pandemic has impacted the expected timing of the Company's clinical trials, the economy, the biotechnology industry, and the Company's business.
-For example, the Company previously anticipated initiating a trial of pepinemab in Alzheimer's disease in mid-2020, but the initial enrollment date was delayed until the third quarter of 2021.
-In addition, to mitigate the impacts of the COVID-19 pandemic, including impacts on the Company's ability to raise capital and to maintain its personnel, the Company applied for and received a loan from the Small Business Administration's (the SBA's) Paycheck Protection Program (the "PPP Loan").
+For example, the Company previously anticipated initiating a trial of pepinemab in Alzheimer's disease in mid-2020 but has only just commenced activating clinical sites to screen and enroll patients and have continued these efforts into the second half of 2021 (See Note 8).
+In addition, to mitigate the impacts of the COVID-19 pandemic, including impacts on the Company's ability to raise capital and to maintain its personnel, the Company applied for and received a loan from the Small Business Administration's (the "SBA") Paycheck Protection Program (the "PPP Loan").
 The Company may experience further disruptions as a result of the COVID-19 pandemic that could adversely impact its business, including disruption of research and clinical development activities, plans for release of data, manufacturing, supply, and interactions with regulators and other third parties, and difficulties in raising additional capital.
 The extent to which the COVID-19 pandemic may impact the Company's business will depend on future developments, which are highly uncertain and cannot be predicted with confidence.